Skip to Content

 Key inputs used in this section:

 • ERD (Earth Rate Deviation) β€” measures how Earth’s perihelion rate deviates from its mean rate.
-Calculated as the analytical derivative of the 21-harmonic perihelion formula in Section 4: Longitude of Perihelion.
+Calculated as the analytical derivative of the 25-harmonic perihelion formula in Section 4: Longitude of Perihelion.

 Generic Formula Structure

 Simplified Approximation: This two-term formula shows the conceptual structure of planetary precession fluctuation.
-The actual unified system uses 429 terms for all 7 planets, accounting for:
+The actual unified system uses ~2,400 terms for all 7 planets (planet-specific counts 2,393–2,435), accounting for:

 • Frequency mixing between Earth and planetary cycles